-When lactobacillus overgrows, it can look and feel like a yeast infection, but doesn’t respond to antifungals.
+When lactobacilli overgrow, it can look and feel like a yeast infection, but doesn’t respond to antifungals.
 This can go on for a long time undiagnosed.

-While lactobacillus is one of the most helpful (identified) microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control.
-Usually unless there is a factor that is perpetuating the problem, it is easy to get back under control.
+While lactobacilli is one of the most helpful (identified) microorganisms in the human vaginal tract, it isn’t always good news if this generally-friendly bacteria get out of control.
+Usually unless there is a factor that is perpetuating the problem, it is easy (in theory) to get back under control.

 How do I know if I have cytolytic vaginosis?

 If everything else that could cause vaginal discharge – trichomoniasis, sexually transmitted infections, bacterial vaginosis, and yeast infection – has been ruled out, cytolytic vaginosis should be evaluated and investigated.